Alphonse Favier: Education

-Before entering the ministry of the Roman Catholic Church, Favier trained as an architect.
+Before entering the ministry of the Catholic Church, Favier trained as an architect.
 He was able to use that training to design and supervise the construction of Beijing's Beitang Cathedral.
 After Favier studied literature at the seminary at Plombières, he transferred to the Dijon seminary where he studied philosophy and a year of theology.

-Religious Preparation
+Religious preparation

-Favier entered the Roman Catholic Church's Congregation of Mission (known as the Lazarists or Vincentians) in Paris on 5 October 1858.
+Favier entered the Catholic Church's Congregation of Mission (known as the Lazarists or Vincentians) in Paris on 5 October 1858.
 On 6 October 1860 he indicated his desire to be a priest.
 At the General Assembly of the Congregation of Mission held from 27 July to 4 August 1861, Monsigneur Joseph-Martial Mouly (孟振生), C.M. (born 2 August 1807; died 4 December 1868), the then Vicar Apostolic of China's North Zhili province, which was centred on Beijing, attended and spoke of the new possibilities of evangelisation in China after the Convention of Peking of 1860.
 Mgr Mouly wanted missionaries and sisters to accompany him on his return to China.
 Favier was one of those who responded affirmatively to Mouly's invitation.

 Alphonse Favier was ordained a priest on 19 October 1861 in the Chapelle Notre Dame de la Médaille Miraculeuse by bishop Mouly.